jithin-space/SPIN-LEARN/README.md

 	3. gamipress-h5p integration
 	4. How they can be glued together?
 	5. 6hr work, 26 days remaining
+5. 15/10/2018
+	1. Popular courses from Learnpress displayed
+	2. Concern about the extensibility of wordpress
+	3. Looks on opigno & its h5p support
+	4. Wordpress as their site & opigno as their LMS platform
+	5. 6hr work, 25 days remaining.

 ## Goals Tomorrow

+1. install and configure opigno
+2. understand the basics & take an overview

-1. How popular courses can be displayed
+1. ~How popular courses can be displayed~
-2. Adding Widget Area to Home Page
+2. ~Adding Widget Area to Home Page~
-3. Copying the styling of features section.
+3. ~Copying the styling of features section~

 1. ~Overview Learnpress~